ochococo/Design-Patterns-In-Swift/README.md

     }

     func restoreFromMemento(memento: Memento) {
-        chapter = memento[DPMementoKeyChapter] as String? ?? "n/a"
+        chapter = memento[DPMementoKeyChapter] as?
+String ?? "n/a"
-        weapon = memento[DPMementoKeyWeapon] as String? ?? "n/a"
+        weapon = memento[DPMementoKeyWeapon] as?
+String ?? "n/a"
     }
 }